jlumpe/jlumpe-gambit-lab-nb/experiments/211011-gambit-ani-additional-genomes/readme.md

   * `211015-combine-data/`
     * `data.nc` - GAMBIT distance vs FastANI comparison genome sets in this experiment plus ondov-2016, put into common format.
 File format is NETCDF4.
+  * `211019-get-taxonomy-tree/`
+    * `genome-taxids.csv` - maps genomes in this experiment to NCBI taxids.
+    * `taxa.csv` - Basic info for taxa in previous file plus their ancestors.

 * `reports/211011-gambit-ani-additional-genomes/`
   * `*.png` - Selected plots from `211016-basic-plots`.